The Evening Programme Team

 All team members and consultants are at the top of their profession and have been hand-picked to offer our clients the very best addiction counselling in London.

 Each and every Start2Stop counsellor and consultant is in recovery themselves, is qualified, fully trained, and is a seasoned professional.

 All Start2Stop clinicians have professional indemnity insurance and abide by the ethical codes of their respective professional bodies.

 As a team, we are passionate about gentle, flexible and long-term addictions treatment.
 Working in a client-centred and sensitive way, we do our utmost to guide our clients into happy and sustainable long-term recovery.

 Dr Cosmo Duff Gordon

 Before founding Start2Stop in 2010, Cosmo had worked for some years in South Africa, where he was head of addictions treatment at a private hospital in Cape Town.
 He brings to Start2Stop a through-the-line wealth of experience in helping people suffering with addiction, being possibly the only person in the private sector to have run primary residential, secondary residential, tertiary residential, sober living and outpatient programmes.
 He has also worked for the NHS in London, in its specialist outpatient gambling clinic.

 Unit Head Start2Stop Outpatient Programme

 MA (Oxon); Dip.Psych (Greenwich); Cert.
 Couns.
 (SACAP); FDAP; MBPsS; ATSAC member

 Chris studied counselling at The South African College of Applied Psychology in Cape Town, before gaining a 1st class graduate diploma in psychology from Greenwich University.
-He is also close to completing an ISAT sex addiction diploma.
+He also has an ISAT (level 5) diploma in sex addiction therapy.

 He lives in South London with his family and fills his spare time with Crystal Palace FC, football, kick boxing, cinema, literature and foreign travel.
 He also works in private practice.